 - 1. Status: Decision-making relative to undergraduate academic policies. - 2.
-Accountability: To the FGA.

-- 3. Composition: Vice President for Academic Affairs (ex-officio) or designee; Vice President for Enrollment Management (ex-officio); Director of Academic Advising (ex-officio), Director of Student Success and Retention (ex-officio), Registrar (ex-officio), six faculty members elected by the FGA, and a minimum of one undergraduate student appointed by the Vice President for Student Affairs.
-All members will have voice and vote, yet the student representative is not able to vote on matters of academic review or any issue divulging personal or academic information of a particular student. - 4.
+Accountability: To the FGA. - 3.
+Composition: Vice President for Academic Affairs (ex officio) or designee; Vice President for Enrollment Management (ex officio); Director for Academic Student Services for OPTIONS; Director of Retention; Registrar; Six faculty members elected by the FGA; and a minimum of one undergraduate student appointed by the Director of Student Development. - 4.
 Chairperson: A faculty member elected by all ongoing, newly elected members, and appointed members after results of FGA elections are publicized at the end of each spring semester and before the end of the academic year, which is the final May contract date.
-The committee as a whole will determine who will take minutes at each meeting.
+The committee as a whole will determine who will take minutes at each meeting. - 5.
+Duties: - a.
+Develops and recommends for FGA action policies on: